Healthy Homes Assessment Anderson Park

 What We Do

-As building inspectors, we are experts in all components of specialist house Inspections.
-We are there to make sure that you make the best decision when purchasing your next property.
+As building inspectors we are experts in all aspects involved in specialist home Inspections.
+We’re there to make sure that you make the correct choice when it comes to buying your next home.

-We are specialised in a range of services to ensure that you are fully informed about the condition of any property you may be thinking of buying or selling along with other services.
+We offer a wide range of solutions to ensure that you are completely informed about the condition of any property that you might be considering buying or selling in addition to other services.

-We have a systematic method of conducting your home inspection and the latest software technology that incorporates digital images into your Report, you are able to actually see any issues that could be identified.
-Because of our detailed report, it is no wonder we receive so many clients who recommend our services to their family and acquaintances.
+With our systemised approach to your inspection of your home and the latest software technology which includes digital photos in your Report, you can actually see any problems that might be found.
+Thanks to our detailed report, it is no wonder we get so many clients recommending our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports